temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 # Making MCP Tools Durable Exercise #1

+In this exercise, you'll add another MCP tool which helps convert currency for you if your invoice is in a different currency.
+You'll also create a Signal that simulates adding the converted amount to a dummy database and signals the workflow to complete.
+You'll also create a query that queries for the converted amount from a currency conversion workflow

 During this exercise, you will:

 - Implement a Temporal Signal to send external input to your running Workflow Execution
-- Build a Temporal Query to fetch the latest conversion amount from yourWworkflow state
+- Build a Temporal Query to fetch the data from your Workflow state
 - Pause Workflow progress so it waits on Signals or timeouts
 - Add durability to long-running workflows by exposing them through MCP tools